lenincompres/DOM.js/README.md

 });
 ```

-You may also use and object to add or remove a class.
+You may also use an object to add or remove a class.

 ```javascript
 myElement.set({